An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Low-dimensional illustrations

 \citet{imcens} proposed a novel strategy wherein a variation on the Kaplan--Meier estimator \citep[e.g.,][]{kaplanmeier, km.book} is used to obtain a $\widehat G$, and then the contour above is approximated by

 Evaluation of the right-hand side via Monte Carlo boils down to sampling censoring levels from $\widehat G$, sampling concentration levels from $\prob_\theta$, and then constructing new data sets according to \eqref{eq:censoring.rule}.
-While this procedure is conceptually relatively simple, naive implementation over a sufficiently fine grid of $\theta$ values is very expensive.
-Fortunately, the proposed Monte Carlo strategy can be readily applied to sample from an inner probabilistic approximation of $\hat\pi_z$, from which approximately valid inference on $\Theta$ can be obtained.
-While only first-order asymptotic validity of this IM could be established in \citet{imcens}, the empirical results presented there are quite striking in that they suggest the possibility of a higher-order accuracy similar to that associated with bootstrap.
+While this procedure is conceptually simple, naive implementation over a sufficiently fine grid of $\theta$ values is very expensive.
+Fortunately, the proposed Monte Carlo strategy can be readily applied to sample from a probabilistic approximation of $\check\pi_z$, from which approximately valid inference on $\Theta$ can be obtained.
+While only first-order asymptotic validity of this IM could be established in \citet{imcens}, the empirical results presented there are strikingly accurate.

 As is common in the time-to-event data analysis literature, I'll take a Weibull model for the survival times, where the density function is

 where $\theta=(\theta_1,\theta_2)$ is the unknown parameter, with $\theta_1 > 0$ and $\theta_2 > 0$ the shape and scale parameters, respectively.
 Figure~\ref{fig:weibull.pl} shows the samples of $(\Theta_1,\Theta_2)$ from the inner probabilistic approximation $\prior_z^\star$ of the IM defined by \eqref{eq:censored.boot.pl}.
 This plot also shows two approximate contours for $\Theta$: one is based solely on the asymptotic Gaussianity of the possibilistic IM as demonstrated in \citet{imbvm.ext} and the other is based on the samples from $\prior_z^\star$ and the Gaussian density ranking.
 The former asymptotic contour assumes ``$n \approx \infty$'' which is difficult to justify with $n=26$ observations, so the latter contour, which is more diffuse in this application, offers more trustworthy inference.
 It's also very similar to the results presented in \citet{imcens}, but with only a tiny fraction of the computational cost.